CH-Earth/datatool/scripts/gwf-ncar-conus_ii/README.md

 The spatial extent of the `WRF-CONUSII` is on latitutes from `15.02852` to `73.27542` and longitudes from `-156.8242` to `-40.3046`.

 ## Temporal Extent
-As is obvious from the nomenclature of the dataset files, the time-steps are hourly covering from the January 1995 to December 2015.
+As is obvious from the nomenclature of the dataset files, the time-steps are hourly covering from the January 1995 to December 2015 (`hist` dataset directory).
+Also, the dataset covers data from January 2080 to December 2100 (`fut` dataset directory).

 # Short Description on `WRF-CONUSII` Variables
 In most hydrological modelling applications, usually 7 variables are needed detailed as following: 1) specific humidity at 2 meters, 2) surface pressure, 3) air temperature at 2 meters, 4) wind speed at 10 meters, 5) precipitation, 6) downward short wave radiation, and 7) downward long wave radiation.
 These variables are available through `WRF-CONUSII` dataset and their details are described in the table below: